bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/uinteger.md

 Converts an unsigned integer into a hexadecimal string.

+# &lt;uinteger&gt; as large integer : large integer

+Converts an unsigned integer to a 128-bit signed integer.

 # &lt;uinteger&gt; as string : string

 Converts an unsigned integer to a string.